Bunscoil Gleann Sidheáin

-Bunscoil Gleann Sidheain is a primary school providing primary education to pupils from Junior Infants to 6th class along with 2 special classes.
+Bunscoil Gleann Sidheáin is a mainstream primary school with special classes providing primary education to pupils from Junior Infants to Sixth Class.

 The school will:

-develop a practice of openness with parents and encourage parental involvement in the education of their children.
+develop a practice of openness with parents and encourage parental involvement in the education of their children and

 fully respect confidentiality requirements in dealing with child protection matters.